Koenkk/zigbee2mqtt.io/docs/devices/ICPSHC24-30EU-IL-1.md

 To factory reset the TRADFRI drivers use a small pin or paperclip to push the reset button once.
 NB: you HAVE to put the device VERY close to the zigbee device, otherwise it won't be able to detect.

+If you struggle to pair this device, the following procedure should help getting it paired:

+1. Have the driver disconnected from power
+2. Enable join in your zigbee2mqtt server
+3. Connect the driver to the power, pairing begins immediately
+4. Keep short-pressing (LEDs can't blink, blinking means that the driver has been reset to factory state) the reset on the device until it is successfully configured

+If you failed to pair it before, unplug it, plug it back, long press the reset on the driver so that the LEDs blink.
+Proceed with above procedure.

 <!-- Notes END: Do not edit below this line -->

 ## OTA updates